codeforsanjose/OpenDSJ-2018/README.md

 5. Open a terminal and run ```yarn run server:dev``` or ```npm run server:dev```
 6. Open another terminal and run ```yarn run build:dev``` or ```npm run server:dev```
 7. Open ```localhost:8080``` in a browser

+## How to run the python scripts in ```data``` folder
+Before you run the scripts:
+1. Install Python
+2. Install Anaconda or Miniconda
+3. If you use Anaconda, ```conda install -c anaconda pandas```
+4. If you use Miniconda, view [instructions here](https://pandas.pydata.org/pandas-docs/stable/install.html) must have Python installed, and either Anaconda or Miniconda.

+After you install the necessary libraries:
+1. ```cd data/scripts```
+2. ```python``` one of the files in that folder
+3. If running the convert script, ```cd ../json-11-6-2018-General-Election-SJC-candidates/" to find the output file
+4. If running the combine script, ```cd ../combined-data-11-6-2018-General-Election-SJC-candidates/" to find the output file

+## Resources
+Go to ```cd data/resources```
+Use the key for questions about the data headers.
+The source of this key is the [Santa Clara County Public Portal for Campaign Finance Disclosure](https://public.netfile.com/pub2/?aid=SCC&AspxAutoDetectCookieSupport=1).
+Some of the header information in the key should apply to both SJC and SCC data for Form 460 files (the files that detail contributions, loans and expenses).

 ## How to Contribute
 Please assign yourself one of "Find data" GitHub issues here: